sqlbyme/sbrd.me/README.md

 # sbrd.me - Url Minifier for Songbird.me

 ## Dependencies
-* You will need to setup and rvm environment running ruby-1.9.3-p134.
+* You will need to setup an rvm environment running ruby-1.9.3-p134.
-  * You will also need to create a gemset called sbrd.me
+  * You will also need to create a gemset called `sbrd.me`
     * note: make sure you remember to issue `rvm use ruby-1.9.3-p134@sbrd.me` from the command line.

 ## Setup